jwilger/freepg_guide/en/01-Introduction/03-Basic-Order-of-Play.md

 Mundane Actions
   : If it's not a move, and it doesn't require a skill check, but it
     does have a tangible effect on the game world, it's a mundane action.
-The GM can use their judgement to determine how much of what a character wants to do could happen in a single turn, but keep in mind that this is one action in either a 6-second combat round or a one-minute exploration round.
+The GM can use their judgment to determine how much of what a character wants to do could happen in a single turn, but keep in mind that this is one action in either a 6-second combat round or a one-minute exploration round.